Cameronsplaze/AWS-ContainerManager/README.md

   - Incase the instance is left on without a cron lambda (left on too long), add an alarm that triggers the BaseStack to email you.
 I don't see how this can ever trigger, but it'll let me sleep at night.
     - If the time limit is 12 hours, see if there's a way to get it to email you EVERY 12 hours.
   - Once base stack is prototyped, figure out logic for spinning up the container when someone tries to connect.
 [One example here](https://conermurphy.com/blog/route53-hosted-zone-lambda-dns-invocation-aws-cdk).
+    - When this triggers lambda to start the ASG, is it possible to also reset the metric for player count?
+At least push metric of 1.
+This lets you keep the container alive while it updates to the latest version, without anyone having to down-date to that version and connect.
+Once it updates, it restarts and you can connect with the latest version.

 - Finish the prototype for the Base Stack:
   - Figure out passing in host ID, if the domain already exists.